andrew/ultimate-awesome/README.md

 - [awesome-stacks](https://github.com/stackshareio/awesome-stacks) - A curated list of tech stacks for building different applications & features.
 - [Awesome-LLM-Robotics](https://github.com/GT-RIPL/Awesome-LLM-Robotics) - A comprehensive list of papers using large language/multi-modal models for Robotics/RL, including papers, codes, and related websites.
 - [awesome-elm](https://github.com/sporto/awesome-elm) - A curated list of useful Elm tutorials, libraries and software.
 Inspired by awesome list.
 Feel free to contribute. :rocket:.
-- [awesome-elm](https://github.com/isRuslan/awesome-elm) - A curated list of useful Elm tutorials, libraries and software.
-Inspired by awesome list.
-Feel free to contribute. :rocket:.
 - [services-engineering](https://github.com/mmcgrana/services-engineering) - A reading list for services engineering, with a focus on cloud infrastructure services.
 - [awesome-css-learning](https://github.com/micromata/awesome-css-learning) - A tiny list limited to the best CSS Learning Resources.
 - [nginx-resources](https://github.com/fcambus/nginx-resources) - A collection of resources covering Nginx, Nginx + Lua, OpenResty and Tengine.